I built the one tool my studio needed. Now it's becoming a product.

 The hardest part was never any single feature.
 It was keeping the whole thing simple while making it flexible enough for others.

 I built Portal for my own studio's workflow.
-But the moment I started onboarding another tenant, every assumption got pressure-tested.
+But the moment other teams came on board, every assumption got pressure-tested.
 Their projects work differently.
 Their team structure is different.
 Their permissions need to be different.
+And their clients should see exactly enough, and nothing more.

 The challenge was keeping the tool opinionated (fast to use, no unnecessary configuration) while giving enough room for others to make it their own.
 That tension shaped every design decision: the permission system, the rate cascading, the module structure.
 Opinionated defaults, but overridable at every level.